 Sun exposure in the form of ultraviolet (UV) rays is responsible for most of the skin changes that we think (quite wrongly) are part of the natural aging process.

-UV rays are emitted at different wavelengths and are called UVA, UVB, UVC.
+UV rays are emitted at different wavelengths and are called UVA, UVB, and UVC.

 Exposure to UV rays may be responsible for up to 80 percent of the skin’s premature aging process called photoaging.
 Photoaging causes collagen and elastin to break down and prevents new collagen from forming.
 Without collagen and elastin, the skin loses firmness, elasticity, and its natural supple texture.

-Here’s what you need to know.
-Medium to long-term exposure to the sun’s UV rays can cause these five main effects on the skin:
+Medium to long-term exposure to the sun’s UV rays can also cause these five main effects on the skin:

 - Loss of hydration – drier skin